e7d/ifconfig/README.md

 ### Download MaxMind free databases
 MaxMind GeoLite2 "ASN" (GeoLite2-ASN.mmdb) and "City" (GeoLite2-City.mmdb) databases must be downloaded in the `app/src/Reader/Databases/` folder of the application.
-[Sign up](https://www.maxmind.com/en/geolite2/signup) with MaxMind for a GeoLite2 account
+- [Sign up](https://www.maxmind.com/en/geolite2/signup) with MaxMind for a GeoLite2 account
-[Log in](https://www.maxmind.com/en/account/login) with your account and generate a new "license key"
+- [Log in](https://www.maxmind.com/en/account/login) with your account and got to "My License Key" to "Generate new license key"
-Download and extract databases:
+- Download and extract databases:
 ```
 EXPORT MAXMIND_LICENSE_KEY="YOUR_LICENSE_KEY_HERE"
 cd /tmp